 How To Size Wire For Lithium-Ion Battery Pack

-This situation can cause batteries to charge slower and battery powered devices to not get their full rated power.
-It can also cause your batteries and wires to heat up more than they normally would, which could lead to fire.
+This situation can cause batteries to charge slower and battery-powered devices to not get their full rated power.
+It can also cause your batteries and wires to heat up more than they normally would, which could lead to a fire.

-If the conductors and fuses you use to build a battery pack are too small, then your motor wont have as much torque as it should, or your lights will be dimmer than they otherwise need to be.
+If the conductors and fuses you use to build a battery pack with lithium cells are too small, then your motor won't have as much torque as it should, or your lights will be dimmer than they otherwise need to be.
 If you are looking for wire for your next project, check out the company linked below.

 Why Is Wire Size Important For DC?